SpringRoll/SpringRollContainer/README.md

 savedData.IDBReadAll('storeName');
 savedData.IDBReadAll('storeName', 5);

-// Return all keys in a given Index
+// Return all keys in a given Index.
+[Docs](https://developer.mozilla.org/en-US/docs/Web/API/IDBIndex/getAllKeys)
+// See [here](https://developer.mozilla.org/en-US/docs/Web/API/IDBKeyRange) for keyRange info
+const keyRange = IDBKeyRange.bound("A", "F");
+const count = 5;
+savedData.IDBGetIndexKeys('storeName', 'indexName', query, 5);

 // Finally, close the connection to the database savedData.closeDb();

 All other methods will work the same as the documentation [here](https://github.com/SpringRoll/SpringRoll/tree/main/src/state#userdata);

 ### SavedDataHandler
 The SavedDataHandler class is used primarily in the `UserDataPlugin` to interact with the `SavedData` class.
 But can be used directly